 Re-engaging out-of-school-youth — The Opportunity Links for Youth Initiative applied Linked Learning to re-engage those who are no longer in school, who are underemployed or unemployed, and who are actively seeking a way into college.

 With mounting evidence that Linked Learning helps students graduate and prepare for success in college and career, the California Department of Education offered assistance to local education agencies that launch Linked Learning programs.

 Sixty-three districts and county offices of education were selected to participate in the Linked Learning Pilot Program, together serving more than 600,000 public high school students — 30 percent of California’s total.
 The state legislature also established a $500 million California Career Pathways Trust.
 This major investment encouraged regional partnerships between schools and industry, and boosted and affirmed the value of work-based learning (a core Linked Learning element).

-With the help of anchor organizations in our four focus regions, new connections are forming between districts, postsecondary institutions, businesses, and other partners in a shared geography.
-We see opportunity for all partners in a given region to be active and united in delivering the benefits of Linked Learning to more students.
+With the help of anchor organizations in four focus regions, new connections began forming between districts, postsecondary institutions, businesses, and other partners in these shared geographies.
+Regional partners are demonstrating the advantages of being active and united in delivering the benefits of Linked Learning to more students.

-We are also following the student from high school to postsecondary, and want to help all students transition smoothly from high school graduation to college entry.
-We recognize the challenges involved with this transition, and have published a set of factors and a framework that institutions can use to help students bridge the gap successfully.
+Linked Learning leaders are also emphasizing the student journey to postsecondary, and want to help all students transition smoothly from high school graduation to college entry.
+They recognize the challenges involved with this transition, and Irvine has published a set of factors and a framework that institutions can use to help students bridge the gap successfully.

-This work is complemented by making select investments to help ensure that the field has a solid infrastructure that supports expansion of Linked Learning quality and scale in coming years.
+This work is complemented by funder investments to help ensure that the field has a solid infrastructure that supports expansion of Linked Learning quality and scale in coming years.